roytang/blog/content/quotes/tic.md

 ### 16

-<hunter> I suggest you doublecheck your facts!
+&lt;hunter&gt; I suggest you doublecheck your facts!

-<hunter> in fact, trees are plants
+&lt;hunter&gt; in fact, trees are plants

 ---